March 06, 2023

 Types of information needed for researching a company

 Any investment analysis is built on information.
 Researching a company for investment involves leveraging various types of data.
-Firstly, there is, of course, traditional financial information like the company’s funding, revenue, and assets.
+Firstly, there is, of course, firmographic information like the company’s location, revenue, and size.

-This type of information should be supplemented by alternative data on the company’s growth trends.
+This type of information should be supplemented by public web data on the company’s growth trends.
 For example, changes in online job postings or headcount data might indicate the firm’s growth or decline.
 Meanwhile, technographic data provides insight into how well the company adjusts to the fast-paced technological development.

 Information about the key employees of the company is also crucial and ranges from contact and professional to leisure and interest data.